 The Importance of Pets

-As a non-profit organisation the Australian Companion Animal Council (ACAC) provides a forum for the pet care industry to promote the benefits of socially responsible companion animal ownership to individuals, the community and all levels of government through research, education and advocacy.
+As a non-profit organization, the Australian Companion Animal Council (ACAC) provides a forum for the pet care industry to promote the benefits of socially responsible companion animal ownership to individuals, the community and all levels of government through research such as canine dna testing, education, and advocacy.

 Australia has one of the highest rates of pet ownership in the world with over two thirds of households owning pets.
 Quite simply, pets are part of the Australian way of life.